 Today, Yaz is still among the most widely used birth control drugs in the United States.
 In recent years, however, the FDA, Institute for Safe Medication Practices, British Medical Journal, New England Journal of Medicine and other experts have warned that Yaz and Yasmin may be linked to blood clots.

-Based on Bayer’s most recent financial records, they have already spent around $1.75 billion to settle nearly 9,000 claims.
+Based on Bayer’s most recent financial records update, they have already spent around $1.75 billion to settle nearly 9,000 claims.
 More funds have been reserved for those affected, however, victims must still file a Yaz lawsuit to take part in the settlement, and time is limited.